-So you kind of need to be mindful of how you position yourself on the screen.
-So that one, you can maximize that real estate.
+You kind of need to be mindful of how you position yourself on the screen.
+That one, you can maximize that real estate.
 And two, you can look, you know, look your best.
 And the tips that I have for you today

 they really are, they’re not rules.
 They’re just guidelines to help get you started, particularly if you find this a little bit all overwhelming because I remember when I first started, people talked about the rule of thirds and I was trying to place myself on these accesses and people talked about the golden ratio thing and I was just like, this is a lot of math.

 I don’t understand this, but I’m going to break it down to make it as easy as possible for you today.
-So let’s get right into it.
+Let’s get right into it.
 The first tip that I have for you is to use symmetry.

-So you may notice that I’m typically positioned in a couple of places on screen with my live streams, right?
+You may notice that I’m typically positioned in a couple of places on screen with my live streams, right?
 And at the moment, I’m positioned in half of the screen.
-So let me show you what I mean.
-So this is a line and I try to occupy half of the screen.
+Let me show you what I mean.
+This is a line and I try to occupy half of the screen.

-So that one, like if you apply this rule of symmetry where your, you know, either in one half of the screen or the other, it looks more balanced and it’s more aesthetically pleasing.
-So that’s one reason why you want to do it.
+That one, like if you apply this rule of symmetry where your, you know, either in one half of the screen or the other, it looks more balanced and it’s more aesthetically pleasing.
+That’s one reason why you want to do it.

 The second, why I use half of the screen is that it allows me to then put my overlays.
-So if I have teaching points on the other side of the screen and fill it up, right?
-So it’s a good little tip to have because sometimes I see people position themselves and they’re not maximising the space that they have.
+If I have teaching points on the other side of the screen and fill it up, right?
+It’s a good little tip to have because sometimes I see people position themselves and they’re not maximising the space that they have.

 Particularly with live streams where you’re not unlike an edited video where, you know, the editor may zoom you in and out.
 You’re kind of more static.
 You kind of just in one place for the most part unless, you know, of course, if you have different cameras and you’re doing different angles, but that really isn’t necessary I find with live streams.

-So tip number one is to use symmetry and go halves, right?
-So position yourself on either side of the frame.
-So I don’t have a preference one side or the other.
+Tip number one is to use symmetry and go halves, right?
+Position yourself on either side of the frame.
+I don’t have a preference one side or the other.
 I don’t think it really matters.
 Why am I on this side?

 Because the microphone needs to plug into my computer and my computer is on this side, not that side.
-So that technically is why I’m on this side.
-So I just apply it and make it work for my circumstance.
+That technically is why I’m on this side.
+I just apply it and make it work for my circumstance.

 The second tip that I have is to use your thirds, right?
-So people talk a lot about the rule of thirds.
+People talk a lot about the rule of thirds.
 And I think that when it comes to video and live streaming, it’s not as relevant.
-So instead of trying to apply the rule of thirds grid, I say, go thirds like this.
+Instead of trying to apply the rule of thirds grid, I say, go thirds like this.

-So you’ll typically see me positioned in the middle, third of the screen, and this is deliberate.
+You’ll typically see me positioned in the middle, third of the screen, and this is deliberate.
 Once again, it’s about balance.
-So in the other video or on the other tip, I was in the half or I’m typically in the half of the screen, the other way that I position myself is in the third.
+In the other video or on the other tip, I was in the half or I’m typically in the half of the screen, the other way that I position myself is in the third.

-So I’ll either be in this third.
+I’ll either be in this third.
 This third is the most common one you’ll see most people have or all the way over here.
-So it’s all about balance.
+It’s all about balance.
 And this rule of this, this third, you know, this use your thirds is an easier way to apply the rule of thirds.

 Now the rule of thirds, it’s a photography/design theory is that you, you may have this already on your camera, but it divides your screen into thirds, both vertically and horizontally, and you’re supposed to put your subject or, you know, the person you’re filming their eyes at the intersection of these lines.

 I find it easier just to go use the centre, the centre, the, that keeps it simple and you get a good shot that way.
-So that’s tip number two.
+That’s tip number two.
 Use your thirds, divide the screen into thirds and go into either one, right?

 This one, this one or this one.
 Okay.
-So tip number three, headroom my friends.
-So as you can see at the moment, my head is here and the space between my head and the top of the screen is about two to three fingers.
+Tip number three, headroom my friends.
+As you can see at the moment, my head is here and the space between my head and the top of the screen is about two to three fingers.

 Right?
-So that’s what I would recommend that you have.
-So I see sometimes with live streams, people are a little too, there’s too much space between their head and the top of the screen.
+That’s what I would recommend that you have.
+I see sometimes with live streams, people are a little too, there’s too much space between their head and the top of the screen.

 And if you’ve got too much space, they’re like, people are not going to see it.
 It’s going to be a bit like this.
 And it’s a bit awkward of a shot.
-So rule of thumb, I’m going to zoom myself back.
+Rule of thumb, I’m going to zoom myself back.

 Try to have it so you’ve got about two fingers, two to three, three max, two fingers between your head and the top of the frame.
 And that’s kind of where you want to have it.

-So watch your head space.
+Watch your head space.
 Don’t have too much space above your head because you want to maximise that space.
-So zoom, zoom it so that, you know, you’re not putting too much space and you can make more use of the space like here.
+Zoom, zoom it so that, you know, you’re not putting too much space and you can make more use of the space like here.

 The other thing that I see that people have started to do, is they’ve started to like cut their head out a little bit like this.
 And I don’t understand why it may be a trying to get more intimate, but it seems to be a thing where people seem to crop themselves in very, very close.

 And I’m like, okay, if that’s your thing.
 But my rule is with the head space, try to have about two to three max, two-finger spaces between the top of your head and the top of the screen.
-So that keeps it really simple.
+That keeps it really simple.

 And I’m not so far away.
-So it feels like I’m actually talking to you, talking with you, we’re having a conversation as opposed to me being really far like this.
+It feels like I’m actually talking to you, talking with you, we’re having a conversation as opposed to me being really far like this.